-Anderson Cooper '89

-Journalist, author, and primary anchor of the CNN news show Anderson Cooper 360°

-Amira Valliani '10

-Founder of Zomida and former Senior Adviser to the Deputy National Security Adviser for Strategic Communications at the White House
+Anderson Cooper '89 Journalist, author, and primary anchor of the CNN news show Anderson Cooper 360° Amira Valliani '10 Co-founder and CEO of Zomida and former Senior Adviser to the Deputy National Security Adviser for Strategic Communications at the White House

 "Diversity is illustrated by differing perspectives, conflicting opinions, distinct backgrounds, and unique ways of looking at the world, all of which are critical to the Yale experience.
 The remarkable diversity of this student population, combined with undergraduates' intense curiosity and drive, makes Yale an incredibly exciting place to learn."

-Stephen Pitti Professor of History and American Studies and Master of Ezra Stiles College
+Stephen Pitti Professor of History and American Studies and Head of Ezra Stiles College

+Changing your mind is essential to a liberal education.
+It's surprisingly hard for most of us to let go of one idea in order to embrace another that requires a very different perspective.
+However, in a place as diverse as Yale, it is virtually impossible not to change your mind about the world and your role in it.
+This is why Yale is such a thrilling place to get an education.
 So, were you right or wrong about what you imagined we'd say about diversity?
 And did anything change in your own perspective as you paged through the reflections and information here?
 We invite you to record these thoughts below and revisit your working definition of "diversity" going forward.
 There's much more to explore, of course, and we hope you'll consider furthering your explorations here at Yale.
 Diversity is...

-BULLETIN OF YALE

-UNIVERSITY Series 111

-Number 17 October 1, 2015

-(USPS 078-500) is published

-seventeen times a year (one

-time in May and October;

-three times in June and

-September; four times in

-July; five times in August) by

-Yale University, 2 Whitney

-Avenue, New Haven CT 06510.

-Periodicals postage paid

-at New Haven, Connecticut.
+BULLETIN OF YALE UNIVERSITY Series 113 Number 17 October 1, 2017 (USPS 078-500) is published seventeen times a year (one time in May and October; three times in June and September; four times in July; five times in August) by Yale University, 2 Whitney Avenue, New Haven CT 06510.
+Periodicals postage paid at New Haven, Connecticut.
 Postmaster: